marcelrienks/Prosperity/docs/architecture-design.md

 - Filtering and sorting
 - Real-time price display

-**Dividends.razor**
-- Transaction history table
-- Add dividend/deposit form
+**DepositsAndTransfers.razor**
+- Deposit and transfer entry form (relates to accounts from Investments page)
+- List of all deposits and transfers (with account references)
+- Ability to input new deposits (assign to account)
+- Ability to input transfers (from/to accounts)
-- Summary calculations
+- Summary of total deposits and transfers
-- Date filtering
+- Date filtering and search
+- Data used for annualised performance stats (along with total portfolio balance)

 **Auth/Login.razor**
 - Login form